nurieemm16/nurieemm16/README.md

 Welcome to my Github personal account, where I develop personal projects and learn new things.

 ## About me:
-- 🧪 I’m currently working as a Frontend developer on The Corners
+- 🧪 I’m currently working as a QA Engineer on OmniAccess
-- 💻 I enjoy creating interactive, dynamic, and accessible websites for everyone.
+- 💻 "I enjoy creating interactive, dynamic, and accessible websites for everyone, while ensuring quality and usability as a QA Engineer.
 Stay tuned for updates!
-- 🌱 I'm currently learning React.
-Next stop Typescript!
+- 🌱 I'm currently learning Typescript!
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nuria-marzo)

 <!-- - ↗️ I'm looking to work as a Frontend Developer or QA Engineer -->

 <!--
-- 👯 I’m looking to collaborate on generative AI projects
+- 👯 I’m looking to collaborate on generative AI projects -->
-- 🤔 I’m looking for help with [OpenAI API](https://openai.com/blog/openai-api)
--->

 ## Projects